HippErger/JS411_fakeCars_withFireBase_projects/README.md

 - Our Chart and Total should also be updated to represent the data we provided.

->NOTE: We can substitute "addDoc" for "setDoc" if knowing the document id up-front is not as important.
-Usually, we do not need to store the "id" inside the document as the document title is the actual "id". "addDoc" will not need a "doc" reference, and instead, the "collection" ref will suffice.

 Great Job!
 We can now create data and store it to the Firestore DB while also updating our current React state.